nus-mtp/1516/about.md

 ### When, Where, and Who?

 The class is scheduled for lecture on Thursday 4-6pm, in COM1 Level 2, Video Conferencing Room.
-[Ooi Wei Tsang](http://www.comp.nus.edu.sg/~ooiwt) is the instructor for the project.
+[Ooi Wei Tsang](http://www.comp.nus.edu.sg/~ooiwt) is the instructor for the module.

 ### Teaching and Learning